Study Finds Mediation May Reduce Conflict after Divorce

 Second, the researchers found that these effects lasted for many years, as the parents continued to use the custody arrangement to raise their children.
 Couples who went through mediation during divorce reported less conflict after divorce than couples who went through litigation during divorce.
 The study did not look at couples who used both avenues to settle custody or other issues.

 At Mushkatel, Gobbato, & Kile, P.L.L.C., our experienced Surprise, Arizona child custody and divorce lawyers can help you create a divorce settlement that reflects your best interests as well as those of your children.
 Contact us today to learn more.
-Your initial consultation is free and confidential.
+Your consultation is confidential, of course.